-5. INSTALLATION
+5. Installation

-The user should first obtain and install licensed copies of the POLYRATE and NWCHEM packages.
-Next, the user should obtain a licensed copy of the NWCHEMRATE package.
-After downloading, uncompressing, and untarring the file (as described in Section 4), the NWCHEMRATE package should appear as a subdirectory of polyrate9.7.
+The user should first obtain and install licensed copies of the Polyrate and NWChem packages.
+Next, the user should obtain a licensed copy of the NWChemrate package.
+After downloading, uncompressing, and untarring the file (as described in Section 4), the NWChemrate package should appear as a subdirectory of Polyrate 17.